 Good to know:

-At first a little intense (especially if you’re used to Swedish massage and don’t normally do much stretching) and then relaxing and invigorating.
-Thai massage reminds you that massage isn’t just pressure applied to you by someone else, but a balancing of the body by limbering joints and loosening muscles through movement and strategic pressure.
+Thai massage reminds you that massage isn’t just pressure applied to you by someone else.
+It is rather a balancing of the body by limbering joints and loosening muscles through movement and strategic pressure.

-A photo gallery labeled “What does a Thai massage look like?” on the International Thai Therapists Association website is good preparation for my experience at Great Jones Spa in New York City.
+A photo gallery labeled “What does a Thai massage look like?” on the International Thai Therapists Association website is good preparation.